 Some states have elected to have a cap on car accident claims, while others have decided that it’s unfair or not necessary.
-States that have elected to have a damages cap put in place on car accident claims include Arkansas, Colorado, Hawaii, Kansas, Maryland, Massachusetts and Tennessee.
+States that have elected to have a damages cap put in place on car accident claims include Arkansas, Colorado, Hawaii, Kansas, Maryland, Massachusetts, and Tennessee.
 The cap that each of these states has put on non-economic damages varies, but to provide some context, Colorado’s cap on car accident claims is $468,010, while Tennessee’s cap is $750,000.
-When researching damages caps on car accident claims in certain states, do keep in mind that these fall liable to a Statutes of Limitations.
+When researching damages caps on car accident claims in certain states, do keep in mind that this fall liable to a Statutes of Limitations.
 This is the amount of time that someone that is injured in a car accident has to file a lawsuit for their injuries.
 Some states allow for a moderate amount of time to file a car accident claim such as in Missouri, where the Statutes of Limitations states that someone has five years to file, while Tennessee has a comparatively short amount of time, 1 year, to file a claim for a car accident.

 Can a Damages Cap be Disputed for a Car Accident?

 In most cases, unless someone has suffered ‘permanent physical impairment’ because of a car accident, this cap cannot be successfully disputed.
-There are high limits on the evidence required to prove that a non-economic damage is debilitating and convincing in the eyes of the court in which the damages cap is in place.
+There are high limits on the evidence required to prove that non-economic damage is debilitating and convincing in the eyes of the court in which the damages cap is in place.
 Generally, juries are not informed of damages caps so that they won’t use that figure as a starting point and award the defendant more money than the cap allows for.
-Instead, juries are supposed to use their best judgement and award the amount that they think will be fair to the defendant, and from there, that amount is modified to fit the state’s damages cap.
+Instead, juries are supposed to use their best judgment and award the amount that they think will be fair to the defendant, and from there, that amount is modified to fit the state’s damages cap.

 Still Curious About Your State’s Laws on Damages Caps?